natqe/utilizes/readme.md

   },
   `name` // unique unchangeable property to determain that it same object in other version )
-// Output:  "Skye he's newer" and "Sharon deleted" and "Adrien have now 150 stars over 100"
+// Output:  "Skye he's newer" and "Sharon deleted" and "Adrien have now 150 instad of 100"
 ```

 ### mapDiff